Compliments, Concerns and Complaints

 Most complaints can be quickly resolved at this stage.
 However, if you are not satisfied with our response, you can ask for it to be progressed to Stage 2, formal investigation.
 The Council has the discretion to go straight to a Stage 2, formal investigation, and you will be advised at the earliest opportunity should this occur.
 If the person you are dealing with cannot help, they will explain why and you can then ask for a formal investigation at Stage 2 of our policy.

-Corporate Complaints
+Corporate complaints

 For corporate complaints the service area will acknowledge your complaint within 5 working days.
 A response will be issued to you within 10 working days of receipt of the complaint.